Attachment styles in romantic relationships showing emotional closeness and distance between couples

 But this is not “neediness.”
 It is the echo of unmet needs from early caregiving.
 Healing begins by naming the fear and learning to soothe it without demanding others fix it.

-If you want to understand how these patterns play out in daily life, the article How to Handle Relationship Anxiety offers strategies for recognising anxious patterns and responding with secure behaviors.
+If you want to understand how these patterns play out in daily life, the article How to Handle Relationship Anxiety offers strategies for recognising anxious patterns and responding with secure behaviours.

 The Avoidant Style: Intimacy Feels Unsafe